USN Ship Designations

 There were also older and non-classified cruisers which had not been assigned classifications or hull numbers.

-As part of the 20 July 1920 redesignation mentioned above, there were the following four major changes:
+As part of the 20 July 1920 General Order No. 521 mentioned above, there were the following four major changes:

 - The Scout cruisers of the Salem and Omaha classes were merged into a single new category, Light Cruisers, and were given new hull series numbers CL-1 to CL-13.

-- Armored Cruisers formerly designated as "ACR-X" were redesignated as "CA-X" and used the same hull number as previously assigned.
+- Armored Cruisers formerly designated as "ACR-X" were now reclassified as "First Line Cruisers" and redesignated as "CA-X" with the same hull number as previously assigned.